-Accurate simulations of these near-surface properties is particularly important for global and regional weather forecasts of vertical temperature structures , for instance, which control the formation of fog and frost (Walters et al., 2007; Holtslag et al., 2013).
-More accurate simulations of the SBL regime behaviour are also important for better representations of surface wind

-15 variability and wind extremes (He et al., 2010, 2012; Monahan et al., 2011); simulation and assessment of pollutant dispersal, air quality (Salmond and McKendry, 2005; Tomas et al., 2016), harvesting of wind energy (Storm and Basu, 2010; Zhou and Chow, 2012; Dörenkämper et al., 2015); and agricultural forecasts (Prabha et al., 2011; Holtslag et al., 2013).
+Accurate simulations of these near-surface properties is particularly important for global and regional weather forecasts of vertical temperature structures which control the formation of fog and frost (Walters et al., 2007; Holtslag et al., 2013).
+More accurate simulations of the SBL regime behaviour are also important for better representations of surface wind variability and wind extremes (He et al., 2010, 2012; Monahan et al., 2011); simulation and assessment of pollutant dispersal, air quality (Salmond and McKendry, 2005; Tomas et al., 2016), harvesting of wind energy (Storm and Basu, 2010; Zhou and Chow, 2012; Dörenkämper et al., 2015); and agricultural forecasts (Prabha et al., 2011; Holtslag et al., 2013).

 Global and regional weather and climate models often use an artificially enhanced surface exchange under stable conditions in order to improve simulations of the large-scale flow (Holtslag et al., 2013).
-This approach has led to the introduction of

-- 20 long-tailed stability functions and minimum background TKE values not justifiable that are not supported by observations.
-In such representations, turbulence is artificially sustained under very stable conditions and the two-regime characteristic of the SBL is suppressed, biasing near surface near-surface winds and temperature profiles.
-Without such parameterisations parameterizations the nocturnal boundary layers can experience a single turbulence collapse which persists for the entire night.
-Although the long-tailed stability functions in relatively coarse-resolution models are designed to mimic the gridbox- - 25 mean of fluxes over many subgrid-scale wSBL and vSBL patches, with increasing horizontal and vertical resolution more accurate process-based parameterisations parameterizations are necessary.
-The occurrence of vSBL to wSBL transitions does not appear to depend deterministically on internal or external state variables (AM19a,b), indicating that parameterisations parameterizations of the effects of these kinds of transitions in weather and climate models may be required to be explicitly stochastic (e.g. He et al., 2012; Mahrt, 2014).
-In particular, phenomena such as intermittent turbulence events will likely rely - 30 on stochastic parameterisations parameterizations as their structure and propagation are found to be only weakly-dependent on the mean states (e.g. Rees and Mobbs, 1988; Lang et al., 2018).
-Stochastic subgrid-scale parameterisations to describe the physically different conditions in the SBL parameterizations of SBL processes have been proposed to help capture account for the missing variability in the SBL and improve both climate mean states and forecast ensemble spread (e.g. He et al., 2012; Mahrt, 2014; Nappo et al., 2014; Vercauteren and Klein, 2015).
-Vercauteren and Klein (2015) propose, for instance, For

-35 instance, Vercauteren and Klein (2015) propose an additional Markovian system to switch between times of strong and weak influences influence of short-timescalebut, non-turbulent motions on TKE production in the vSBL, causing regime transitions.
+This approach led to the introduction of long-tailed stability functions and minimum background TKE values that are not supported by observations.
+In such representations, turbulence is artificially sustained under very stable conditions and the two-regime characteristic of the SBL is suppressed, biasing near-surface winds and temperature profiles.
+Without such parameterizations the nocturnal boundary layers can experience a single turbulence collapse which persists for the entire night.
+Although the long-tailed stability functions in relatively coarse-resolution models are designed to mimic the grid box mean of fluxes over many subgrid-scale wSBL and vSBL patches, with increasing horizontal and vertical resolution more accurate process-based parameterizations are necessary.
+The occurrence of vSBL to wSBL transitions does not appear to depend deterministically on internal or external state variables (AM19a,b), indicating that parameterizations of the effects of these kinds of transitions in weather and climate models may be required to be explicitly stochastic (e.g. He et al., 2012; Mahrt, 2014).
+In particular, phenomena such as intermittent turbulence events will likely rely on stochastic parameterizations as their structure and propagation are found to be only weakly dependent on mean states (e.g. Rees and Mobbs, 1988; Lang et al., 2018).
+Stochastic subgrid-scale parameterizations of SBL processes have been proposed to account for the missing variability in the SBL and improve both climate mean states and forecast ensemble spread (e.g. He et al., 2012; Mahrt, 2014; Nappo et al., 2014; Vercauteren and Klein, 2015).
+For instance, Vercauteren and Klein (2015) propose an additional Markovian system to switch between times of strong and weak influence of short-timescale, non-turbulent motions on TKE production in the vSBL.